 The development of a "creative economy" means driving job creation by capitalizing on a region’s cultural, natural, and human assets.
 A Regional Tourism/Arts Initiative was identified as an essential component in Potomac Highlands' economic development.
 IREED expanded this to a larger vision of developing a "creative economy."

 The Potomac Highlands Creative Economy Initiative capitalizes on the region’s cultural, heritage, and natural assets by encouraging collaboration among businesses and others working in the creative economy.
 While Eastern has a service area of six counties, the efforts of the creative economy were expanded to encompass eight counties to conform with and meet the definition of the "Potomac Highlands" as defined by the WV Department of Tourism.
 As a result, the counties included in the scope of work include Hardy, Hampshire, Mineral, Grant, Pendleton, Tucker, Pocahontas, and Randolph.

-The creative economy is made possible by grant funding from the Claude Worthington Benedum Foundation.
 Some of the past and current initiatives include:

 - Monthly Convening of the Potomac Highlands Creative Economy Council

 - Maple Days

 - Tourism Clustering Leadership and events

 - Assisted with South Branch RiverFest

 - Library Summit

 - AmeriCorps site